sffornasari/RAN-noise/README.md

-# RAN-noise
+# Seismic Background Noise Levels in Italian Strong Motion Network
-Collection of scripts to evaluate the RAN noise levels.
+A collection of scripts to evaluate the RAN noise levels as in[Seismic Background Noise Levels in Italian Strong Motion Network](https://doi.org/10.5194/nhess-2022-258)

 The script should be used in the following order:
 1. preprocessing/compute_full_psd.py